cg-2611/sodium/README.md

 # Sodium
-The Sodium Programming Language is currently in the very early stages of development.
+The Sodium programming language is currently in the very early stages of development.

 **The Windows operating system is not currently supported.**